Greek authorities evacuate some 19,000 people as wildfire blazes on the island of Rhodes | Business

 Southwest of the resort of Kiotari, the main focus of Saturday's evacuations, a trench was being dug to keep the fire from crossing a creek and threatening the village of Gennadi.

-The weather remains hot in the Mediterranean country on Sunday.
-Before midday, temperatures had already reached 38 C (100 F).
+The weather remained hot in the Mediterranean country on Sunday.
+Before midday, temperatures had already reached 38 degrees Celsius (100 degrees Fahrenheit).
 Winds were low but are notoriously variable in Rhodes, as in other Greek islands.

-Some of the evacuated, including tourists, are being accommodated in other hotels, gyms and a conference centre.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)